leor-c/Simulus/README.md

 ## 🐋 Docker
-We provide a Dockerfile for building a docker image and running the code in a docker container.
+We provide [Docker](https://www.docker.com/) files for automatically building a Docker image and running the code in a Docker container.
+Our code uses Docker compose, which automatically sets up the environment for you with one command.
 To use docker with GPUs, make sure to install the `nvidia-container-toolkit` ([link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)) on the host machine.

-To build the docker image and run a container, run the following command from the project root folder:
+To build the docker image and run a container automatically, run the following command from the project root folder:
 ```bash
 docker compose up -d
 ```